pyeventsourcing/eventsourcing/docs/topics/process.rst

                     retries -= 1
                     assert retries, "Failed set order.is_paid ({})".format(i)

-            # Calculate timings from event timestamps.
+..            # Calculate timings from event timestamps.
-            orders = [app.repository[oid] for oid in order_ids]
+..            orders = [app.repository[oid] for oid in order_ids]
-            min_created_on = min([o.__created_on__ for o in orders])
+..            min_created_on = min([o.__created_on__ for o in orders])
-            max_created_on = max([o.__created_on__ for o in orders])
+..            max_created_on = max([o.__created_on__ for o in orders])
-            max_last_modified = max([o.__last_modified__ for o in orders])
+..            max_last_modified = max([o.__last_modified__ for o in orders])
-            create_duration = max_created_on - min_created_on
+..            create_duration = max_created_on - min_created_on
-            duration = max_last_modified - min_created_on
+..            duration = max_last_modified - min_created_on
-            rate = len(order_ids) / float(duration)
+..            rate = len(order_ids) / float(duration)
-            period = 1 / rate
+..            period = 1 / rate
-            print("Orders created rate: {:.1f} order/s".format((len(order_ids) - 1) / create_duration))
+..            print("Orders created rate: {:.1f} order/s".format((len(order_ids) - 1) / create_duration))
-            print("Orders processed: {} orders in {:.3f}s at rate of {:.1f} "
+..            print("Orders processed: {} orders in {:.3f}s at rate of {:.1f} "
-                  "orders/s, {:.3f}s each".format((len(order_ids) - 1), duration, rate, period))
+..                  "orders/s, {:.3f}s each".format((len(order_ids) - 1), duration, rate, period))
+..

-            # Print min, average, max duration.
+..            # Print min, average, max duration.
-            durations = [o.__last_modified__ - o.__created_on__ for o in orders]
+..            durations = [o.__last_modified__ - o.__created_on__ for o in orders]
-            print("Min order processing time: {:.3f}s".format(min(durations)))
+..            print("Min order processing time: {:.3f}s".format(min(durations)))
-            print("Mean order processing time: {:.3f}s".format(sum(durations) / len(durations)))
+..            print("Mean order processing time: {:.3f}s".format(sum(durations) / len(durations)))
-            print("Max order processing time: {:.3f}s".format(max(durations)))
+..            print("Max order processing time: {:.3f}s".format(max(durations)))

+..
 In this example, there are no causal dependencies between events in different pipelines.
-Causal dependencies between events in different pipelines could be detected and used to synchronise the processing of pipelines downstream, so that downstream processing of one pipeline can wait for an event to be processed in another.
-The causal dependencies could be automatically inferred by detecting the originator ID and version of aggregates as they are retrieved from the wrapped repository.
-If the dependencies were notified in a different pipeline, the originator ID and version could be included in the new notification, so that downstream can wait for the causal dependencies to be processed before processing the causally dependent notification.
-In case there are many dependencies, only the highest notification of each pipeline would need to be included.
-Including causal dependencies within the pipeline would allow the pipeline to be processed in parallel to the extent that events aren't causally dependent on the immediately preceding events in the same notification log.
+..
+Causal dependencies between events in different pipelines could be detected and used to
+.. synchronise the processing of pipelines downstream, so that downstream processing of one
+.. pipeline can wait for an event to be processed in another.
+The causal dependencies could
+.. be automatically inferred by detecting the originator ID and version of aggregates as they
+.. are retrieved from the wrapped repository.
+If the dependencies were notified in a different
+.. pipeline, the originator ID and version could be included in the new notification, so that
+.. downstream can wait for the causal dependencies to be processed before processing the
+.. causally dependent notification.
+In case there are many dependencies, only the highest
+.. notification of each pipeline would need to be included.
+Including causal dependencies
+.. within the pipeline would allow the pipeline to be processed in parallel to the extent
+.. that events aren't causally dependent on the immediately preceding events in the same
+.. notification log.
 (Causal dependencies not implemented, yet.)

-Since the above policy ``sleep(0.5)`` statements ensure each order takes at least one second to process, so varying the number of pipelines and the number of orders demonstrates even on a machine with few cores (e.g. my laptop) that processing is truly concurrent both across the process applications and across the pipelines of the system.
-(The total processing time for a batch of orders tends towards the duration of the longest step, multiplied by the size of the batch, divided by the number of pipelines.
-So the maximum rate of a system is the number of pipelines divided by the duration of the longest step.
-Obviously, the minimum processing time for a single order, its total latecy, is equal to the sum of the durations of each step regardless of the batch size or the number of pipelines.)
+..
+Todo: Causal dependencies.

+..
+Since the above policy ``sleep(0.5)`` statements ensure each order takes at least one second
+.. to process, so varying the number of pipelines and the number of orders demonstrates
+.. even on a machine with few cores (e.g. my laptop) that processing is truly
+.. concurrent both across the process applications and across the pipelines of the
+.. system.
+(The total processing time for a batch of orders tends towards the duration
+.. of the longest step, multiplied by the size of the batch, divided by the number of
+.. pipelines.
+So the maximum rate of a system is the number of pipelines divided by
+.. the duration of the longest step.
+Obviously, the minimum processing time for a single
+.. order, its total latecy, is equal to the sum of the durations of each step regardless
+.. of the batch size or the number of pipelines.)

-Without the ``sleep(0.5)`` statements, the system with its five-step process can process on my small laptop about twenty-five orders per second per pipeline, approximately 40ms for each order, with min and average order processing times of approximately 100ms and 150ms for the five steps.
-The atomic database transaction code takes about 4ms from opening the transaction in Python to closing the session in Python.
-So it seems there is room for improving performance in future versions of the library.
+..
+Without the ``sleep(0.5)`` statements, the system with its five-step process can process
+.. on my small laptop about twenty-five orders per second per pipeline, approximately 40ms
+.. for each order, with min and average order processing times of approximately 100ms and
+..
+150ms for the five steps.
+The atomic database transaction code takes about 4ms from opening
+.. the transaction in Python to closing the session in Python.
+So it seems there is room for

-If most business applications process less than one command per second, then one or two pipelines would be sufficient for most situations.
-However, to process spikes in the demand without spikes in latency, or if continuous usage gives ten or a hundred times more commands per second, then the number of pipelines could be increased accordingly.
-Eventually with this design, the shared database would limit throughput.
-But since the operations are pipelined, the database could be scaled vertically (more CPUs) in proportion to the number of pipelines.
-(On "Amazon Prime Day" in 2016, Amazon Inc. sold an estimated 636 items per second.)

-Although it isn't possible to start processes on remote hosts using Python's ``multiprocessing`` library, it is possible to run the system with e.g. pipelines 0-7 on one machine, pipelines 8-15 on another machine, and so on.
+.. improving performance in future versions of the library.

+..
+Most business applications process less than one command per second.
+However, to process spikes
+.. in the demand without spikes in latency, or if continuous usage gives ten or a hundred
+.. times more commands per second, then the number of pipelines could be increased accordingly.
+..
+On "Amazon Prime Day" in 2016, Amazon Inc. sold an estimated 636 items per second.
+..
+Eventually with this design, the database would limit throughput.
+But since the operations
+.. are pipelined, the database could be scaled vertically (more cores and memory) in proportion
+.. to the number of pipelines.

 The work of increasing the number of pipelines, and starting new operating system processes, could be automated.
 Also, the cluster scaling could be automated, and